Annotate mobility

 Detect stops, gaps, speed changes, slow motion, turns, and noisy positions in raw AIS streams.

-From Vessel Trajectories to Context-Enriched Natural Language Trip Descriptions
+From Vessel Trajectories to Context-enriched LLM-generated Trip Narrative

 Archimedes/Athena RC · University of the Aegean · Athena RC · Hellenic Mediterranean University